2018 Jaguar E-Pace HSE

-You might think it doesn’t matter.
-And certainly for building it, it doesn’t.
+Does it really matter?
+Certainly for building it, it doesn’t.
 Jaguar has made it easy enough to produce, because Jaguar isn’t building it at all.
-The E-Pace comes out of the MagnaSteyr factory in Graz, Austria thanks to production capacity constraints at Jaguar’s factories.
+The E-Pace comes out of the Magna Steyr factory in Graz, Austria thanks to production capacity constraints at Jaguar’s factories.

 Jaguar has a solution, and it’s called the R-Dynamic option, which stiffens the springs and adds blue stitching and other sportier items, but a Jaguar should feel a bit more lively than this in standard trim.

 The real bugbear is the E-Pace’s handling balance.
 As you turn in, normally the car would rest on its outside two wheels.
 Instead, it pushes wide, and ends up transitioning to understeer.